llouison/Project_04_VarChar/proposal.md

 ## Technologies To Be Used
 - React Native - to simultaneously create a performant iOS and Android mobile application
+- React Navigation - to handle routing between screens
+- React Native Camera - to include video and audio camera features
+- Expo - to reduce the code to simple javascript and then translate it to be built for both platforms and to publish the app
+- Isomorphic fetch - to include a third party word association API
-- Redux - to manage state in an application
+- Firebase - to create and persist data
 - Node & Express - to create a database
 - SQL/ PG-Promise - to interact with the database
 - Socket.io - to include real-time bidirectional video/audio
-- Isomorphic fetch - maybe to include a third party words API
-- Heroku web hosting?
-Not sure how to launch the app

 ## Wireframes